FrancesCoronel/personal-website-v3/_posts/2015-04-13-what-to-do-week-negative-8.md

 ![](https://www.quickmeme.com/img/6d/6dc5a6608cbb656374d791b68a7709f62dbb3e0f3742cf074b295dc8d8edc471.jpg)

-I’m hoping to finally gain those “practical skills” in web development so I can finally start implementing all the ideas I have for potential web apps!
+I’m hoping to finally gain those "practical skills" in web development so I can finally start implementing all the ideas I have for potential web apps!